NEW: Former sister-in-law describes the suspect as aggressive, "weird and unusual"

 “It’s got everybody around here worried that he’s still in the area, back in the woods or something like that,” she said.

-Authorities established contact with and tried to interview Mayes soon after the mother and her three daughters were reported missing on April 27 by Jo Ann's husband in Whiteville, a western Tennessee town of 4,600 people, but Mayes fled, Siskovic told CNN affiliate WPTY.
+Authorities established contact with and tried to interview the 35-year-old Mayes soon after the mother and her three daughters were reported missing on April 27 by Jo Ann’s husband from Whiteville, a western Tennessee town of 4,600 people, but then he fled, Joel Siskovic, the spokesman for the FBI bureau in Memphis, Tennessee, told CNN affiliate WPTY.

 He was last seen May 1 in Guntown, the same northern Mississippi town where the bodies were found.
 Details haven’t been released as to how or exactly when they died.

-The TBI late last week issued an Amber Alert asking for the public's help in finding the Bain sisters and for information leading to Mayes' arrest.
-Local, state and federal law enforcement's focus is now in Union County, Mississippi, where Guntown is located, but authorities have also pointed out that Mayes has connections to Texas, North Carolina, South Carolina and Florida and could be en route to Arizona.
+The Tennessee Bureau of Investigation late last week issued an Amber Alert asking for the public’s help in finding the Bain sisters and for information leading to Mayes’ arrest.

 Mayes may be using the alias of Christopher Zachery Wylde or Paco Rodrigass, his Facebook profile name, the FBI said Monday.